sularaperera/sularaperera/ReadMe.md

 - **Azure Cloud**: Experienced in working with Azure services to manage data pipelines and storage effectively.

-- **PySpark**: Working with PySpark to process and analyze large datasets within the Apache Spark framework.
+- **PySpark & Spark SQL**: Working with PySpark and Spark SQL to process and analyze large datasets within the Apache Spark framework.

 - **Power BI & Tableau**: Creating interactive and insightful dashboards that enable data-driven decision-making.